 Poon et al (2019) Evolutionary modification of AGS protein contributes to formation of micromeres in sea urchins.
 Nat Commun 10 3779 PMID: 31439829

 Shin et al (2015) Autophagy Regulates Formation of Primary Cilia in Mefloquine-Treated Cells.
 Biomol Ther (Seoul) 23 327 PMID: 26157548

 Do you know of a great paper that uses Ciliobrevin A from Tocris?
-If so please let us know.
+Please let us know.

 Written by Kirsty E. Clarke, Victoria B. Christie, Andy Whiting and Stefan A. Przyborski, this review provides an overview of the use of small molecules in the control of stem cell growth and differentiation.
 Key signaling pathways are highlighted, and the regulation of ES cell self-renewal and somatic cell reprogramming is discussed.
 Compounds available from Tocris are listed.